t3rmian/devpot/content/posts/collections/en/2020-06-14-java-secure-connection.md

             Presents a certificate chain with the public key to the client and provides a private key for decryption of the data encrypted by the public key.
          </td>
          <td data-label="Example use">
             We've seen that passwords are associated with key stores but private keys can also have a password.
-Since there is no way to provide a password for the private key to the KeyManager, when "SunX509" KeyManagerFactory algorithm is used, it's assumed to be the same as the keystore password.
+Since there is no way to provide a password for the private key to the KeyManager, when the default "SunX509" KeyManagerFactory algorithm is used, it's assumed to be the same as the keystore password.
             <br/>However, if we use "NewSunX509" algorithm we can overcome this issue – <a href="https://tersesystems.com/blog/2018/09/08/keymanagers-and-keystores/">a more detailed explanation by Will Argent</a>.
          </td>
       </tr>